elvysribeiro/elvysribeiro/README.md

 **elvysribeiro/elvysribeiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on meus trabalhos pessoais.
+- 🔭 No momento, estou trabalhando em meus trabalhos pessoais.
-- 🌱 I’m currently learning Python, ReactJS, Angular.
+- 🌱 No momento, estou aprendendo Python, ReactJS, Angular.
 - 😄 Pronouns: Ele Dele.